-- The property in and the right to the diversion and use of all water in the Province is vested in Her Majesty in right of Alberta. - The diversion of water and operation of works requires a licence under the Water Act. - The proponent holds multiple pre-existing licences under the Water Act that account for the allocation of water and operation of works associated with the proposed project.
+- The property in and the right to the diversion and use of all water in the Province is vested in Her Majesty in right of Alberta. - The diversion of water and operation of works requires a licence under the Water Act. - Water Licences set out terms and conditions, and attach approved plans that address the following: - o Source, points of diversion and points of use of all diversions; - o Purpose, timing, volume and rate of use; - Appurtenance of the works;

-- Water Licences set out terms and conditions, and attach approved plans that address the following: - o Source, points of diversion and points of use of all diversions; - Purpose, timing, volume and rate of use; - Appurtenance of the works; - Engineered designs of the works; - Operations and maintenance of the works; - Dam and Canal safety of the works; and, - Any specific conditions or plans required to address - Instream flow requirements or restrictions - Other design or operational requirements unique to the works or location of the works that should be considered under the intent, scope and authority of the Water Act. - One or more proponent (licensee) initiated amendments to the pre-existing licences will be required prior to operation of the proposed project, to address changes to the current licence conditions related but not limited to the engineered design plans for the works, operation of the works and Dam and Canal safety of the works. - There is either a public notice of application or public notice of decision for these types of applications for amendments to Licences under the Water Act.
+- o Engineered designs of the works; - Operations and maintenance of the works; - o Dam and Canal safety of the works; and, - o Any specific conditions or plans required to address - Instream flow requirements or restrictions - Other design or operational requirements unique to the works or location of the works that should be considered under the intent, scope and authority of the Water Act. - One or more proponent (licensee) initiated amendments to the pre-existing licences will be required prior to operation of the proposed project, to address changes to the current licence conditions related but not limited to the engineered design plans for the works, operation of the works and Dam and Canal safety of the works. - There is either a public notice of application or public notice of decision for these types of applications for amendments to Licences under the Water Act.
 The notice is typically posted on the AEP Online Public Notice Viewer, in the local municipality, and in a locally available news source.
 The notice provides directly affected stakeholders the ability to submit Statements of Concern, or to appeal the final decision on the application.